Jerry Jeudy Appears to React to Aaron Rodgers Decision

 SI Recommends

+Thankfully for Jeudy, the day didn’t stop there.
+Later on Tuesday, the Broncos reportedly agreed to trade for Seahawks star quarterback Russell Wilson.

+Needless to say, the second-year receiver was much happier to receive that news.

-Through his first two years as a pro, Jeudy has made 90 catches for 1,323 yards and three touchdowns in 26 games.
+With Wilson now poised to take over under center, Jeudy is well-positioned to take a massive leap in 2022.
+Through his first two years as a pro, the former first-round pick has made 90 catches for 1,323 yards and three touchdowns in 26 games.

 The Broncos used a rotating cast of Teddy Bridgewater and Drew Lock under center throughout the 2021 campaign.
 Denver finished the year with a 7—10 record, its fifth consecutive losing season since finishing 9—7 a year after winning Super Bowl 50.